Sodium oxybate (Oral)

-Appropriate studies have not been performed on the relationship of age to the effects of sodium oxybate in the pediatric population.
+Appropriate studies have not been performed on the relationship of age to the effects of sodium oxybate in children younger than 7 years of age.
 Safety and efficacy have not been established.

 Appropriate studies on the relationship of age to the effects of sodium oxybate have not been performed in the geriatric population.
-However, elderly patients are more likely to have unwanted effects (eg, headache) or age-related liver disease, which may require caution and an adjustment in the dose for patients receiving sodium oxybate.
+However, elderly patients are more likely to have unwanted effects (eg, headache) or age-related liver, kidney, or heart problems, which may require caution and an adjustment in the dose for patients receiving sodium oxybate.